Holiday Challenge 2024

 - A free downloadable certificate of achievement

 - A free Holiday Challenge pin: Pins are sent to the address on file in your Online Logbook.
-Please ensure you have entered your full name and a valid/complete mailing address and chosen a charity by the end of January 4th GMT in order to receive your pin.
-Pins will only be sent to people who have a full and complete address and have chosen a charity (or chosen "Let Concept2 Choose" or "Do Not Donate").
+Please ensure you have entered your full name and a valid/complete mailing address and chosen a charity by the end of January 4 GMT in order to receive your pin.
+Pins will ONLY be sent to people who have a full and complete address and have chosen a charity (or chosen "Let Concept2 Choose" or "Do Not Donate").
 Please note that pins will be shipped in mid-January, after the Jan.
 4 deadline for entering challenge meters.
 Allow 6-8 weeks for delivery.

 - Access to the Holiday Challenge shop through our third-party fulfillment vendor